lshymfl/neural-OT/README.md

 # neural-OT
-measure-driven neural solver for optimal transport mapping Link to pre-trained models in this article: https://drive.google.com/drive/folders/1WxJ6JtiwXZT_DXb37ijLLSHXp7Y30Ca4
+'measure-driven neural solver for optimal transport mapping'

+Link to pre-trained models in this article: https://drive.google.com/drive/folders/1WxJ6JtiwXZT_DXb37ijLLSHXp7Y30Ca4

 The datasets used in this paper are all publicly available datasets and can be downloaded according to the references or according to the links below.